mohamedhasseb10/RickAndMortyCharacters/README.md

 ---

 ## Assumptions & Decisions
+- ViewModels and test code annotated with `@MainActor` to ensure thread safety.
 - Coordinators are used to decouple navigation from controllers.
 - All UI is programmatic (no Storyboards/XIB).
 - No third-party libraries, as required.